psychemedia/sin-eater-resources/src/_minor_skirmishes.md

 In the heading to Chapter VII, from p321, onwards, of the 1880 edition of [*British goblins: Welsh folk-lore, fairy mythology, legends and traditions*](https://archive.org/details/britishgoblinswe00sikerich/page/321/mode/2up), Wirt Sikes describes lists the topics to be covered in the chapter

 > Death and Burial— The Gwylnos— Beer-drinking at Welsh Funerals — Food and Drink over the Coffin — Sponge Cakes at Modern Funerals — The Sin-eater— Welsh Denial that this Custom ever existed — The Testimony concerning it — Superstitions regarding Salt— Plate of Salt on Corpse's Breast— The Scapegoat— The St. Tegla Cock and Hen — Welsh Funeral Processions — Praying at Cross-roads — Superstition regarding Criminals' Graves— Hang- ing and Welsh Prejudice — The Grassless Grave — Parson's Penny, or Offrwm— Old Shoes to the Clerk— Arian y Rhaw, or Spade Money— Burials without Coffin— The Sul Coffa— Planting and Strewing Graves with Flowers.

+The chapter opens with a introduction to funeral traditions.

 ```{admonition} I. *Funeral Traditions*
 :class: dropdown